srom/xmlstream/README.md

 ```

 Step 2 → Implement the Tag interface for these objects by providing a method `TagName` which returns
-the name of the xml tag to consider (xml.Local.Name, a string) when starting to unmarshall an element.
+the name of the xml tag to consider (xml.Local.Name, a string) when starting to unmarshal an element.

 ```Go
 func (Person) TagName() string {